rodrigo-ehresmann/opt-alg-framework/README.md

 ####TODO:

-   * Treatments to verify if the conventions are being follow;
+   * Treatments to verify if the conventions are being followed;
    * Geral implementations, like:
      * Local search algorithms;
      * Population based algorithms;